elastic/labs-releases/indicators/ref7001/README.md

-## ELASTIC catches DPRK passing out KANDYKORN at crypto exchanges
+## ELASTIC catches DPRK passing out KANDYKORN

 DPRK's attempts to evade international sanctions have resulted in widespread targeting of cryptocurrency exchanges and infrastructure, leveraging both custom and open source tooling.